Heading home to feast on your grandma’s famous stuffing? Or that sweet potato recipe that’s been passed down for generations?

 1) The early bird gets the mashed potatoes.

 Everything about Thanksgiving travel will be better if you do it early.
-Book your tickets now before the route you want fills up – and you can still avoid the busiest days on Wednesday and Sunday!
+Book your tickets now, before the route you want fills up — especially if you’re eying the Wednesday before or the Sunday after the holiday.

 Also, show up to the station early.
-There will be lines, and you don’t want to be last!
-Amtrak recommends you get there at least 30 minutes early, but I can say from experience that it is worth getting there even earlier, especially if you’re leaving from a busy station.
-If you arrive early, you’ll have a better chance of getting your seat of choice and fitting your luggage in the overhead racks.
+There will be lines, and you definitely don’t want to be last.
+Amtrak recommends arriving at least 30 minutes early, but we can say from experience that it’s worth getting there even earlier, especially if you’re departing from a busy station.
+If you get there early, you’ll have better seat options (instead of picking from the few that are left), and will be able to score prime space for your luggage in the overhead racks.

 2) Pack your patience!

 Thanksgiving travel ups the ante on everything, so don’t expect it all to go smoothly.

 You will encounter long lines, loud people and lots of rowdy kids.
 But you can handle it!
 Soon you’ll be home, kicking back and relaxing with a beverage in hand, and all the anxiety will be long forgotten.

 To prevent any issues, try to book a ticket that leaves room for delays, and know you will get to your destination eventually – and there will be pie.
 (Also, if the station you’re waiting at has a bar, a pre-travel cocktail certainly doesn’t hurt.)

 3) Don't stuff your luggage like you stuff your turkey.